Android Emulators Online

 An Android Emulator is used to mimic a specific device that runs on an Android operating system (OS).
 Android Emulators can help test applications on Android devices, to avoid any production defects.

 However, it is expensive to maintain a real Android device lab due to regular device maintenance costs and constant device upgrades based on new device releases.
-Therefore, users opt for an Android Emulator online.
-Test Now on Android Devices.
+Therefore, users opt for an Android Emulator online or a Real Device Cloud like BrowserStack to access thousands of Android Devices.

 An Online Android Emulator for PC replicates a browser or an Android App, on a defined operating system (like Windows, Mac).
 It attempts to create virtual hardware conditions of an Android device, which can be used for the purpose of testing and debugging.